jonathan-crepeau/sets/README.md

-# Lightening Learn - SETS!
+# Lightning Learn - SETS!

 ## Overview
 The Set object lets you store values of any type, whether primitive values or object references.
 This makes them very similar to arrays, except for one key difference -- sets will only store unique values!
 That is, no duplicate values can be contained in a Set object.
 While the ES6 version of Javascript formally introduced a native Set object for that language, languages like Python have included native Set objects for a much longer amount of time.
 Lastly, Set objects are special in that they will not throw an error if you try to add a duplicate value to the list -- it will simply ignore the value and continue.